 Voting matters!
-And, just as important as voting is “understanding” what you are voting for.
-Take some time to find out about each federal party (i.e. visit their websites, research their political track records, etc.).
-While October 19, 2015 is Election Day, this is not the only day that you have to vote.
-Elections Canada tries … Continue reading October 19th Is Election Day!
-Are You Ready To Vote Canada?
+And, just as important as voting is “understanding” who - and what - you are voting for.
+Before you vote, take some time to find out about all the registered political parties (i.e. visit their websites, research their political track records, research what causes or policies they are supporting, etc.).
+Elections Canada tries to make … Continue reading Election Day is Approaching: Are You Ready To Vote Canada?

 Global News just reported that the Bank of Canada has cut their key interest rates, as the “economy falls into recession” (July 15, 2015).
 For those working in mental health (and other helping professions), this is sobering news.
 Mental health service providers know that this kind of news – and reality – can be devastating to individuals and their families.
 Quite frequently, … Continue reading Recession & Depression: 10 Tips For Supporting Good Mental Health

 In a diverse Country like Canada (and in an even more diverse city like Toronto), those in the helping professions (health, social service, social justice, etc.) are forever grappling to stay abreast of the needs of their service users.
 With this, an investment in continuing education provides an opportunity to gain the insights needed, to … Continue reading Continuing Education: Fostering More Inclusive and LGBTTIQQ2SA Friendly Services

 In our competition obsessed culture (in all its forms) it’s becoming harder for anyone to be content — alone or with others.
-We now consume the perfectly manufactured scenes of happy people on T.V. (which captures fantasy), and on Facebook (which captures a moment in time).
-We then assume that life should be comprised of a continuous … Continue reading It’s okay to be lonely and alone (sometimes)!
+We now consume the perfectly manufactured scenes of happy people on T.V. (which captures fantasy), and on social media (which captures a moment in time).
+We then assume that life should be comprised of a … Continue reading It’s Okay to Be Lonely and Alone (Sometimes)!